ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 # Model Analyses: feature importance

 Both LASSO and Random Forest models give easy access to measurements of global feature importances.
-For LASSO model, I use the magnificence of coefficients to roughly estimate each variable's importance.
-For Random Forest model, I use the impurity measurement of each variable's importance, and calculated SHAP (SHapley Additive exPlanations) values.
+For the LASSO model, I use the magnificence of coefficients to roughly estimate each variable's importance.
+For the Random Forest model, I use the impurity measurement of each variable's importance, and calculate SHAP (SHapley Additive exPlanations) values.

 In addition, the three types of input variables, namely `categorical_features`, `numeric_features`, and `proportion_features` are scaled differently in the preprocessing step.
 Therefore, I will review the important variables for all three categories separately.